lsst-dm/dmtn-056/abstract-interfaces.rst

         :param str path: A :ref:`Path` that provides a hint that the :ref:`Datastore` may use as [part of] the :ref:`URI`.

         :param str typeName: The :ref:`DatasetType` name, which may be used by the :ref:`Datastore` to override the default serialization format for the :ref:`StorageClass`.

         :returns: the :py:class:`str` :ref:`URI` and a dictionary of :ref:`URIs <URI>` for the :ref:`Dataset's <Dataset>` components.
 The latter will be empty (or None?) if the :ref:`Dataset` is not a composite.

+    .. py:method:: transfer(inputDatastore, inputUri, storageClass, path, typeName=None) -> URI, {name: URI}

+        Retrieve a :ref:`Dataset` with a given :ref:`URI` from an input :ref:`Datastore`, and store the result in this :ref:`Datastore`.

+        :param Datastore inputDatastore: the external :ref:`Datastore` from which to retreive the :ref:`Dataset`.

+        :param str inputUri: the :ref:`URI` of the :ref:`Dataset` in the input :ref:`Datastore`.

+        :param StorageClass storageClass: the :ref:`StorageClass` associated with the :ref:`DatasetType`.

+        :param str path: A :ref:`Path` that provides a hint that this :ref:`Datastore` may use as [part of] the :ref:`URI`.

+        :param str typeName: The :ref:`DatasetType` name, which may be used by this :ref:`Datastore` to override the default serialization format for the :ref:`StorageClass`.

+        :returns: the :py:class:`str` :ref:`URI` and a dictionary of :ref:`URIs <URI>` for the :ref:`Dataset's <Dataset>` components.
+The latter will be empty (or None?) if the :ref:`Dataset` is not a composite.